aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/insert-and-remove-field/_index.md

 If you want to insert untyped/empty fields ({}) just like MS Word allows, you can use DocumentBuilder.InsertField method with parameter FieldType.FieldNone.
 To insert a field in a Word document, you can press “Ctrl + F9” key combination.

-The code example shows how to insert empty field in the document.
+The code example demonstrates how to insert empty field in the document.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-fields-InsertFieldNone-InsertFieldNone.java" >}}